ssanj/babyloncandle/posts/2019-08-18-using-validated-for-error-accumulation-in-scala-with-cats.md

 That's very similar to how we modified the `validateName` function.

 Now let's try and implement the `validatePerson` function.
-As I said previously, `Validated` does not implement the `flatMap` function and hence it can't be used in a for-comprehension.
-(TODO:reasons => Applicatives not Monads.
-Explain)
+As I said previously, `Validated` does not implement the `flatMap` function and hence it [can't be used in a for-comprehension](https://stackoverflow.com/questions/35761043/how-to-make-your-own-for-comprehension-compliant-scala-monad).
 So how can we combine these three `Validated` instances?
 We can use the `andThen` method again but it gets quite messy:

 ```{.scala .scrollx}